 Dreamy Strawberry Cookies with Sweet Frosting

-As Seen In Irresistible Sweet Treats.
+Featured in Irresistible Sweet Treats.

 These cookies are packed with real strawberry flavor thanks to freeze-dried strawberries in the dough and frosting.
 Freeze-dried berries ensure intense flavor and a vibrant aesthetic while keeping the texture soft and moist.
 Prep is simple, but don’t skip chilling the dough to get the best results.